-Effective January 2003, any person found cheating on any portion of a written exam will fail that portion of the exam.
+Any person found cheating on any portion of a written exam will fail that portion of the exam.
 In addition, the person is prohibited from retaking the exam for a period of 30 days.
 "Cheating" is defined as receiving or using unauthorized assistance in the taking of any portion of an exam, including, but not limited to, the use of notes, books or written information.